 So you can allow webcam video as a small box or make it a split-screen.
 You can even customize the video player that the video will play in, by creating your own CTA buttons.

-You can see detailed breakdowns like an engagement graph to identify weak portions of the video, check video heatmaps to see skipped portions and integrate all this with Hubspot or Google Analytics.
+You can see detailed breakdowns like an engagement graph to identify weak portions of the video, check video heatmaps to see skipped parts, and integrate all this with Hubspot or Google Analytics.

 If there’s one thing that most tools have not been able to provide until now – it’s the video trimming capability.
 Most efforts at video editing are woefully limited.